public-awesome/launchpad/packages/sg1/README.md

 With Fair Burn, a portion of fees are burned, and the remaining portion is distributed to stakers.
 Currently, 50% is burned, and 50% go to stakers.

 Fair Burn also includes a way to incentivize custom smart contract development by distributing some of the fee to a developer address.
-This developer fee is substracted from the amount burned.
+This developer fee is subtracted from the amount burned.

 For example, if a developer address is provided, 40% fees will be burned, 10% will go to the developer address, and 50% will go to the Community Pool.